Skip to content

 There are national support mechanisms to compensate ISIL victims for their losses.
 But they cover only a fraction of the damage.
 And, given the number of people who suffered losses and the complex post-war setting of the country, applications take a long time to be processed.

 As if conflict and destruction on this scale weren’t enough to deal with, farmers in Hawija increasingly face the consequences of climate change.
-Rains are increasingly rare and unexpected, 55+ degrees Celsius temperatures are not uncommon, decreased river flows and levels are a major cause for concern.
-Unfortunately, water mismanagement is only aggravating these problems.
+Rains are increasingly rare and unexpected, 55+ degrees Celsius temperatures are not uncommon, and decreased river flows and levels are a major cause for concern.
+Unfortunately, water mismanagement only aggravates these problems.

 Water scarcity and failing water management systems

-Fifty-year-old Sadaa, one of Blossom Up’s many female farmers, started working the land as a child and has never stopped since.
+Fifty-year-old Sadaa, one of Blossom Up’s many female farmers, started working the land as a child and has never stopped.
 She can look back on decades of farming practices.
 “When I was young, water was everywhere”, she remembers.
-“You just had to dig a few meters and it came in abundance.
-These days, boreholes easily go up to 40 meters and more before they reach water levels.
+“You just had to dig a few meters, and it came in abundance.
+These days, boreholes easily exceed 40 meters or more before reaching water levels.
 Poor rains, falling river flows, wells running dry… it worries me a lot.
 No water means our animals die, it means no wheat, and also no income.”

 For farmers who survived the war and violent extremism and who had to start all over again from scratch and with next to no support, adapting to the consequences of climate change is an investment they simply can’t afford.

-Blossom Up: providing assistance in places most INGOs prefer not to come
+Blossom Up: assisting in places most INGOs prefer not to come

 This project started in September 2022, with UNDP as its implementor, funded by the German Federal Ministry for Economic Cooperation and Development (BMZ), provided through KFW Development Bank.
 UNDP implements this project in partnership with a consortium consisting of Cordaid, Al-Ghad and Delphy.
 Its aim?
 To revatilise Hawija’s agricultural and agri-business sector.